twbs/bootstrap/CONTRIBUTING.md

 - Double quotes only, never single quotes
 - Always use proper indentation
 - Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags)
+- Use CDNs and HTTPS for third-party JS when possible.
+We don't use protocol-relative URLs in this case because they break when viewing the page locally via `file://`.

 ### CSS